Towards a sustainable prosperity

 b y T I M J A C K S O N

-In the first blog of our new series, CUSP director Prof Tim Jackson explores the nature of prosperity and the challenge of achieving sustainable prosperity, introducing the CUSP work programme.
+In the first blog of our new series, CUSP director Prof Tim Jackson explores the nature of prosperity and outlines the challenge of achieving sustainable prosperity, introducing the CUSP work programme.

 Prosperity matters.
 A prosperous society is concerned not only with income and financial wealth, but also with the health and wellbeing of its citizens, with their access to good quality education, and with their prospects for decent and rewarding work.
 Prosperity enables basic individual rights and freedoms.
 But it must also deliver the ability for people to participate meaningfully in common projects.
 Ultimately, prosperity must offer society a credible and inclusive vision of social progress.